 The serving size information is important as the information generally pertains to several servings.
 Having a chronic condition would also be another example.
 If you suffer from high blood pressure, pay attention to the amount of sodium in your food.

 - Avoid trigger foods.
-You should steer clear of foods at home that triggers your cravings.
+You should steer clear of foods at home that trigger your cravings.
 You could, for instance, avoid visiting your refrigerator frequently.
 Consider cleaning your room or doing household chores to shift your attention.